adequatica/adequatica.github.io/_posts/2020-05-10-mountainboard-parks-where-i-have-ridden.md

 _Dirt Dessert, Kranj, Slovenia (2018)_

 It’s one of the best tracks I’ve ever ridden at the World Championships.
 It doesn’t feel overspeed and you can also try different trajectories and practice various techniques of passing curves and rollers.
-You can’t see the full track, because it is laid in the coniferous forests, so you must do a few runs to get used to it.
+You can’t see the full track because it is laid in the coniferous forests, so you must do a few runs to get used to it.

 [![Dirt Dessert walkthrough from top to bottom](http://img.youtube.com/vi/Jk4EkO5VWwY/0.jpg)](https://www.youtube.com/watch?v=Jk4EkO5VWwY)